 “If you follow Avenida 12…you’ll reach the Hotel Quito at the top.
 Behind the hotel, stairs lead steeply down the other side of the hill to the historic neighborhood of Guápulo.
 The views all the way down here are magnificent.”

 Now, who can resist such an invitation?
 Even if it means a five mile round trip from our hostel…

 But first, a word from the President…

 Yep.
-It was only inevitable that we’d run into President Correa yet a second time on our way to Guapulo.
-Our route to Guapulo took us right by the National Assembly, where we encountered another gathering much like the one the day before.
+It was only inevitable that we’d run into President Correa yet a second time on our way to Guápulo.
+Our route to Guápulo took us right by the National Assembly in Quito, where we encountered another gathering much like the one the day before.
 And of course the president was there, and his posse, and his band, yada yada.
 Just another day in Quito, I guess.

 His 2,500 mile journey started at this very point.

-Finally, the Sanctuary of El Guapulo — a fitting end to our final day in Quito, which in itself is a culmination of six weeks of overland journeying from Lima to Lake Titicaca, to the Andean highlands, Amazon jungle and along the Pan-American Highway up through Ecuador.
+Finally, the Sanctuary of El Guápulo — a fitting end to our final day in Quito, which in itself is a culmination of six weeks of overland journeying from the start of our backpacking journey in Lima to the isolated islands of Lake Titicaca, from trekking the Inca Trail to Machu Picchu high up in the Andes to bushwhacking through the Amazon jungle and following the Pan-American Highway up along the spine of Ecuador to Quito.
 We’ve loved our time in South America and hope to return very soon — perhaps for six months instead of weeks, next time.

 One journey ends, but another begins.
 Hasta luego, Ecuador!